Danny Kaye: Hollywood fame

 Kaye starred in a radio program, The Danny Kaye Show, on CBS from 1945 to 1946.
 The program's popularity rose quickly.
 Within a year, he tied with Jimmy Durante for fifth place in the Radio Daily popularity poll.
 Kaye was asked to participate in a USO tour following the end of World War II.
 It meant that he would be absent from his radio show for nearly two months at the beginning of the season.
 Kaye's friends filled in with a different guest host each week.
 Kaye was the first American actor to visit postwar Tokyo.
 He had toured there some ten years before with the vaudeville troupe.
 When Kaye asked to be released from his radio contract in mid-1946, he agreed not to accept a regular radio show for one year and only limited guest appearances on other radio programs.
 Many of the show's episodes survive today, notable for Kaye's opening signature patter ("Git gat gittle, giddle-di-ap, giddle-de-tommy, riddle de biddle de roop, da-reep, fa-san, skeedle de woo-da, fiddle de wada, reep!").

 Kaye starred in several movies with actress Virginia Mayo in the 1940s, and is known for films such as The Secret Life of Walter Mitty (1947), The Inspector General (1949), On the Riviera (1951) co-starring Gene Tierney, Knock on Wood (1954), White Christmas (1954), The Court Jester (1956), Me and the Colonel (1958), and Merry Andrew (1958).
-Kaye starred in two pictures based on biographies, Hans Christian Andersen (1952) the Danish storyteller and The Five Pennies (1959) about jazz pioneer Red Nichols.
+Kaye starred in two pictures based on biographies, Hans Christian Andersen (1952) about the Danish storyteller and The Five Pennies (1959) about jazz pioneer Red Nichols.
 His wife, writer/lyricist Sylvia Fine, wrote many of the tongue-twisting songs for which Kaye became famous.
 She was also an associate film producer.
 Some of Kaye's films included the theme of doubles, two people who look identical (both played by him) being mistaken for each other to comic effect.

 Danny Kaye on USO tour at Sasebo, Japan, October 25, 1945.
 Kaye and his friend, Dodgers manager Leo Durocher, made the trip.

 While his wife wrote most of Kaye's material, he created much of it himself, often while performing.
 Kaye had one character he never shared with the public; Kaplan, the owner of a rubber company, came to life only for family and friends.
 His wife, Sylvia, described the Kaplan character: